Review Regulatory and Training Requirements

 Required for all University principal investigators and research staff, to comply with HIPAA.

-The CRC Training Module is on-demand training for coordinators at the University and beyond who support primary investigators and teams who conduct research with human subjects.
+The CRC Training Modules are on-demand training for coordinators at the University and beyond who support primary investigators and teams who conduct research with human subjects.

 Foundations for Research Professionals

 CTSI's Foundations for Research Professionals training program aims to help increase knowledge and application of clinical research coordinator competencies among research professionals at the University of Minnesota.
 The training has been developed for clinical research coordinators (CRCs) new to research or new to the University of Minnesota (<1 year).

 This Department of Health and Human Services tutorial provides research administrative staff with a review of the regulatory and policy environment with a discussion of the ethical issues that administrative staff may experience.

 This three-lecture module is designed to help train members of the data monitoring committees that oversee clinical trials.
 The module is a collaborative effort between the University of Minnesota and the University of Wisconsin.